See Vermeer's iconic 'Girl with a Pearl Earring' and other masterpieces

 Unlike larger museums, the Mauritshuis museum feels more personal.
 Part of the reason for this is due to the smaller space which allows you to get closer to the artworks, making the experience feel exclusive and special.
 Something you can’t do at a lot of other larger museums.

-The museum has embraced technology to help enhance visitors’ experiences.
-They’ve done this with apps and in-gallery screens that offer insights into the artworks, their histories, and the techniques used by the artists, meaning visitors can learn more about the art they are viewing.
+The museum has embraced technology to help enhance your experience.
+They’ve done this with apps and in-gallery screens that offer insights into the artworks, their histories, and the techniques used by the artists, meaning you can learn more about the art you are viewing.

-The museum also frequently hosts special exhibitions that focus on different themes or artists, and this offers a fresh perspective for returning visitors.
+The museum also frequently hosts special exhibitions that focus on different themes or artists, and this offers a fresh perspective if you've already been to the gallery.